If I report income adjustments on Wisconsin Schedule

 Example 1: Taxpayer A computed their federal earned income credit on federal Form 1040 based on earned income and a federal AGI of $30,000.
 Taxpayer A reports a $10,000 adjustment to federal AGI (no earned income impact) on Schedule

 I for income included in Wisconsin's definition of the IRC.
 This income increases Taxpayer A's federal AGI to $40,000 with no change to earned income.
 Taxpayer A must recompute their federal earned income credit for Wisconsin purposes based on the revised federal AGI of $40,000.
-The revised credit amount is used in computing the Wisconsin earned income credit on Form 1 (line 29 since 2022) or Form 1NPR (line 60 since 2022), as appropriate.
+The revised credit amount is used in computing the Wisconsin earned income credit on Form 1 (line 30 for 2024) or Form 1NPR (line 60 since 2022), as appropriate.